Macmachi/TonyGPT/README.md

 ## Future Ideas

+Here is the rewritten text:

+**Robot Capabilities**
-* Addition of a servo-motorized arm to extend the robot's physical capabilities.
+* Addition of a servo-motorized hand to extend the robot's physical capabilities
+* Object manipulation (grasping and manipulating objects)
+* Choreographed movements with music
-* Improvement of facial recognition to detect specific faces.
+* Improvement of facial recognition to detect specific faces
-* Integration of new features to make the robot even more versatile.

 ## Licence
 Creative Commons Attribution-NonCommercial 4.0 International Public License